 - Enter your comment.

 - Click the Paper Airplane button located to the right of the comment text box to send it to the student.
+Once sent, you can also hover over the comment to edit or delete the comment.

 To learn how to let students retake submissions, see the How to Allow a Student to Retake a Submission article.